-TSPSC Veterinary Assistant Surgeons Syllabus & Exam Pattern, TSPSC has given the Veterinary Assistant Surgeons recruitment 2017 on 1-06-2017 and online applications are invited from the eligible candidates for the recruitment of VAS Posts.
+TSPSC Veterinary Assistant Surgeons Syllabus & Exam Pattern, TSPSC has given the Veterinary Assistant Surgeons recruitment and online applications are invited from the eligible candidates for the recruitment of VAS Posts.
 VSA recruitment Syllabus, Paper I Syllabus, Paper-II Syllabus, Exam Pattern, Important instructions for Recruitment Exam details given here.

 Paper-I: GENERAL STUDIES AND GENERAL ABILITIES